tolgayilmaz86/Tractor3D/README.md

         NonCopyable& operator=(const NonCopyable&) = delete;
     };
     ```
+  - **Note:** This also reuires to remove constructor initialization parameters by initializing them using in class member initialization. such as assigning the value where the member variable is defined using {} operators.
 #### Use `override` and `final`

 -   **What:** Add `override` to virtual functions in derived classes.
 Use `final` on virtual functions that should not be overridden further, or on classes that should not be inherited from.
--   **Why:** `override` causes the compiler to verify that the function is actually overriding a base class method, preventing subtle bugs from signature mismatches. `final` can improve performance by allowing the compiler to perform devirtualization.
+-   **Why:** `override` causes the compiler to verify that the function is actually overriding a base class method, preventing subtle bugs from signature mismatches. `final` can improve performance by allowing the compiler to perform de-virtualization.

 -   **Before:**
     ```cpp